 Yes.
 See chapter 6 of the manual.

 Thermal, photodiode, and BeamTrack (power/position/size) sensors: standard and smart plug (“-SH”) OEM sensors.
-Pyroelectric energy sensors are not compatible at this point.
-(Note the PC application only supports thermal and PD sensors, but BeamTrack can be controlled by using commands.)
+(Note that the OphirEthernetApp PC Application does not support BeamTrack, but BeamTrack can be controlled by using commands.)

 The device is shipped with these defaults: